tiagomelojuca/otclient-wiki/Module-Tutorial.md

 **The variables**
 Variables within a sandboxed module do not have to be localized with the keyword 'local' as they are inside their own module environment.
 In the module is sandboxed: false then you will need to make sure you localize the variable and reset them inside the terminate function (which we will discuss more later).

-Inside this spell module we need to have a way of storing the modules window object, we do this by setting the variable spellWindow that we have initialized as nil, but that we will setup soon enough.
-We also need a way of containing what spell the player has selected which means we should store a reference to the spell somehow using the variable selectedSpell.
+Inside this spell module we need to have a way of storing the modules window object, we do this by setting the variable `spellWindow` that we have initialized as nil, but that we will setup soon enough.
+We also need a way of containing what spell the player has selected which means we should store a reference to the spell somehow using the variable `selectedSpell`.
 Last but not leave and most likely not last!
-We need to store the list of spells, we do this with the spells variable.
+We need to store the list of spells, we do this with the `spells` variable.

-The functions
+**The functions**
 Functions much like variables are contained within sandboxed modules so localization can vary depending on your preferences.
 If you are not using a sandboxed: true module then you will need to make sure you are localizing and storing functions correctly.
 I personally like to use a table to store my functions within to keep things